CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

     | Auto Calibration                                        |                                                 |

 <br>
-**Choice:** Option 1: HC-SR04 Ultrasonic Sonar Distance Sensor
+**Choice:** Option 2: URM37 Ultrasonic Distance Sensor Breakout

-**Rationale:** This is the cheapest option and the easiest to use.
-It has only 4 pins so it is easier to connect to the breadboard and is simple to wire so few mistakes will be made when wiring it.
-It is a through hole component and draws a small amount of current, which meets our project requirements.
+**Rationale:** This is the best choice as it has plenty of outputs so I can use the analog signal and amplify it, or the digital signal.
+The component is through hole and is a bit expensive, however it has a great range and has a low current draw of 20mA.

 ###**Op-Amp**